denpeshkov/cs-notes/Go Configurations Patterns.md

 - Clients need to create a variable to pass it's address as a pointer
 - Clients need to pass an empty struct for a default configuration

+Options structure is often preferred when some of the following apply:

+- All callers need to specify one or more of the options
+- A large number of callers need to provide many options
+- The options are shared between multiple functions that the user will call

 # Using Setters or Exported Fields Directly